 The answer is YES.
-For women who have a breast augmentation, breastfeeding is no more difficult with implants than without.
-Even though there was fear that breastfeeding with silicone implants would endanger the child, there has been studies performed to show this not to be the case.
-The main reason is that silicone molecule is too large to pass into the milk ducts.
+For women who have breast augmentation, breastfeeding is no more difficult with implants than without.
+Even though there was fear that breastfeeding with silicone implants would endanger the child, there have been studies performed to show this not to be the case.
+The main reason is that the silicone molecule is too large to pass into the milk ducts.

 How long does breast augmentation surgery usually take?